 To my surprise, the island is part of Palompon in Leyte, the hometown of my mom.
-When I learned of it, I quickly approached my mom and ask if she knows the island and she answered positively in Cebuano, “atbang sa Palompon” or off the shore of Palompon.
+When I learned of it, I quickly approached my mom and asked if she knows the island.
+She answered positively in Cebuano, “atbang sa Palompon” or off the coast of Palompon.
 Wow!

 I excitedly Googled it and found some interesting articles and stories of the place – the contrasting shore of the island from mainland Palompon, the legal battles, ownership issues, the funny folklore, the mapping issue (since it is not in the Philippine map yet), coupled with some low resolution images.
 Very few are the latest high resolution images of Kalanggaman like those posted by Tatz, nevertheless I was already hooked.
 I promised my self to visit the place one day.

 The day came when my dive buddy Ate Claudia and I went to Malapascua Island for a dive trip.
 Kalanggaman Island is one of the sites that dive operators in Malapascua frequent, so we requested to schedule a trip there.
 We were so excited since we both dreamed to visit the place.

 Going there from Malapascua is a two hour boat trip as part of the dive package.
 The package is P1000 per dive for locals, exclusive of the gears and equipments.
 But they require to have at least eight divers in a boat for a Kalanggaman Island dive trip.
 If you are coming from Leyte, the island is approximately an hour boat ride from Palompon or Villaba.
 There are no public transportation going to the island so you need to hire a boat going there, rate ranges from P2,000-P3,500 per boat.